 Host the site in the BASB Data Center.

-The system will be very easy to manage and upgrade as data entry and reporting modules are web based and accessible using any browser.
+The system will be very easy to manage and upgrade as data entry and reporting modules are web based and accessible using any chrome (version greater than 40) and Mozilla (version greater than 40) and IE (version greater than 9).
 User support requirements will be less and during system upgrade and bug fixing, just updating the files in the server will suffice.

-The dynamic web portal will be hosted in BASB data center.
-It will be a secured web site (https://) hosted under Joomla CMS and MySQL server as data store.
-The web server will have a dashboard which will consolidate all data in a single place.
-The dashboard will contain graphs, charts & maps and when drilled down will show detailed information.

 Another server should be kept as backup server which will periodically and incrementally be updated / synchronized from the main server.
 This server will act as a tool for data recovery so that whenever the main server fails – this server’s data can be restored to immediately keep the site up and running.

 The BASB will have internet connection among its District Offices.
-Even if internet not available, data entry will continue and data will be stored in local HTML5 web cache database.
-These data will be transferred automatically or user chosen intervals to the central server and if any data is available for local site – will also be downloaded.
-Incremental upload ensures less data transmission and lower internet cost.
 Generally reports will be html based, but can be exported as pdf, Excel, text or sent as e-mail for further processing and analysis.

 System would facilitate organization-wide integrated information systems, covering all functional areas.